magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/rbac.md

 So, our read-only user will not have access to the administration panel to the left, since they are still not allowed to perform any server-side API calls, except read-only browsing the data.
 1. Choose Customer User in the User Group section;
 2. Click "+" at the top right of the screen;
-3. Input email address, for example, we will use bob@thingsboard.io, click "Add";
+3. Input email address, for example, we will use bob@iothub.magenta.at, click "Add";
 4. In the opened window you can see the User Activation Link, click "ok";
 5. Now, click at the created User;
 6. At the right top of the screen you shall see the "Pen" icon, click on it;